j4ym0/pia-qbittorrent-docker/README.md

 - WireGuard and OpenVPN support
 - PIA port forwarding for seeding
+- PIA server list fetched directly from PIA at build time — every image ships with the current region list
 - Kill switch — all IPv4 and IPv6 traffic blocked if the VPN drops
 - Multi-arch images — `amd64` and `arm64`
 - VPN network interface auto-detected and locked (WireGuard `pia` / OpenVPN `tun0`)